perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 What does this look like within the actual program, using `gdb` + `rr` + `gef` + `Pwngdb`?

 In order for this attack to work we need to be able to organize our heap so that `chunk A` (0x20 bytes) sits on top of another freed chunk of 0x20 bytes (`chunk B`).
-To do this we need to first allocate some 0x20 bytes chunks and then free them into the 0x20 tcache bin in a specific order.
+To do this we can first allocate some 0x20 bytes chunks and then free them into the 0x20 tcache bin in a specific order.
 That way we can pop them out in the order we need.

-First we need a way to import and play songs of 0 bytes, which at first didn't seem possible because all available files have at least 700 bytes. **However, by importing just a directory name, we can create songs of 0 bytes.** `num[0]` is set to 0 in line 12 of `play_song`.
-When`read()` is called on the file descriptor in line 30, it never checks whether that read was successful.
-A `read()` of an fd opened on a directory will return an error but that won't matter because `num[0]` will remain at 0, setting `nbytes` to 0.
+First we want a way to import and play songs of 0 bytes, which at first didn't seem possible because all available files have at least 700 bytes.
+NB, there are other ways to exploit this program without using songs of 0 bytes, but it will make things nice and simple.
+And as luck would have it there's another bug to help us out.

+**By importing a directory name without a song we can create songs of 0 bytes:** Like we saw with our 44th song, we can succesfully import file names that are just directory paths, such as `"Cannibal/"`.
+What happens when we call `play_song` on this song however?
+The`read()` on line 30 of `play_song` will throw an error. _But `play_song` never checks if it returns an error._ `*num` is set to 0 on line 12 of `play_song` so it will remain 0, setting `nbytes` to 0 on line 37 which is what malloc will get called with.

 **Now we have the ability to allocate a ton of 0x20 chunks which will make our tcache attack a breeze (or sleaze as the Queen would say)**

 ```python